 Do you enjoy researching human behavior?
 If you have a passion for solving problems or exploring theoretical questions, you might be interested in a career as an experimental psychologist.
 Experimental psychologists study a huge range of topics within psychology, including both human and animal behavior.

 If you have ever wanted to learn more about what experimental psychologists do, this career profile can answers some of your basic questions and help you decide if you want to explore this specialty area in greater depth.

 What Does an Experimental Psychologist Do?:

 An experimental psychologist is a type of psychologist who uses scientific methods to collect data and perform research.
-Experimental psychologists explore an immense range of psychological phenomena, ranging from learning to personality to cognitive processes.
-The exact type of research an experimental psychologist performs may depend on a number of factors including his or her educational background, interests and area of employment.
+Experimental psychologists explore an immense variety of psychological phenomena, ranging from learning to personality to cognitive processes.
+The exact type of research an experimental psychologist performs depends upon a number of factors including his or her educational background, interests, and area of employment.

 According to the Bureau of Labor Statistics: